List of JoJo's Bizarre Adventure characters: Part 6: Stone Ocean

 The main protagonist of Stone Ocean, Jolyne Cujoh is the daughter of Jotaro Kujo and an unknown American woman.
 Framed for a DUI homicide, she is sent to Green Dolphin Street Prison, where she investigates and battles Dio's most trusted disciple, Father Enrico Pucci.
 Initially bitter against Jotaro for being absent during her childhood, it becomes her priority to recover his memories and Stand after they are stolen.
 Her Stand is Stone Free (ストーン・フリー, Sutōn Furī), (Note: "Stone Ocean" in official English releases.) which allows her to turn her body into an elastic but relatively fragile thread.
 However, when the thread is tightly coiled together, she can create a much more durable and powerful humanoid Stand.
 She later dies protecting Emporio, but manages to cut Enrico's right eye in the process.
 After Emporio defeats Pucci, he meets a reincarnation of her named Irene, who also carries the Joestar birthmark.

+In Japanese, she is voiced by Fairouz Ai in the anime and subsequent appearances, and Miyuki Sawashiro in All Star Battle and Eyes of Heaven.
+In English, she is voiced by Kira Buckland.